-Physical safety at Sisk Elementary is assessed by the use of safety inspections.
+Safety at Dena Boer Elementary School is assessed by the use of safety inspections.
 Safety inspections take place at least four times per year.
 In the event that a safety dealing with facilities arises, maintenance is contacted to resolve the issue.
-Other safety issues are addressed by the safety committee.
-We use Student and Parent Surveys to determine the effectiveness of student and parent perception of safety and Social/Emotional supports provided to students and families.
-We use suspension rates and discipline data to determine student response to social/emotional interventions.
+Other safety issues are addressed by the safety committee which meets on a regular basis.
+In addition to safety concerns, other areas assessed that impact school safety include student referrals to the office, suspension, and attendance data.